google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 We are creating a product landing page so it makes sense to be able to let the user pass us some of their details so that they can register interest.

+{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.great-form %}

 In the heading area we will create a section for the form.
 It will be a simple form that collects the users names, their phone number and a good time to call them back.

-We will add labels and placeholders to make it easy for users to focus elements, understand what is supposed to go in them and to also help accessibility tools understand the structure of the form.
+All forms should have labels and placeholders to make it easy for users to focus elements, understand what is supposed to go in them and to also help accessibility tools understand the structure of the form.
 The name attribute not only sends the form value to the server it is also used to give important hints to the browser